Artistic gymnastics: Compulsories

 Until 1997, the team competition consisted of two sessions, with every gymnast performing standardized compulsory routines in the preliminaries and individualized optional routines on the second day.
 Team medals were determined based on the combined scores of both days, as were the qualifiers to the all-around and event finals.
 However, the all-around and event finals did not include compulsory routines.

 In meets where team titles were not contested, such as the American Cup, there were two days of all-around competition: one for compulsories and another for optionals.

-While optional routines were developed by each gymnast and her coach in accordance with the Code of Points and the gymnast's personal strengths, compulsory routines were developed and choreographed by the FIG Technical Committee.
-The dance and tumbling skills were generally less difficult than those in optional routines, but perfect technique, form, and execution were heavily emphasized.
+While each gymnast and their coach developed optional routines in accordance with the Code of Points and the gymnast's strengths, compulsory routines were created and choreographed by the FIG Technical Committee.
+The dance and tumbling skills were generally less demanding than those in optional routines, but perfect technique, form, and execution were heavily emphasized.
 Scoring was exacting, with judges taking deductions for even slight deviations from the required choreography.
 For this reason, many gymnasts and coaches considered compulsories more challenging than optionals.

-Compulsories were eliminated at the end of 1996.
-The move was highly controversial, with many successful gymnastics federations—including the United States', Russia's, and China's—arguing that the compulsory exercises helped maintain a high standard of form, technique, and execution among gymnasts.
-Opponents of compulsories believed that they harmed emerging gymnastics programs.
+Compulsory exercises were eliminated at the end of 1996.
+The move was highly controversial, with many successful gymnastics federations—including the United States, Russia, and China—arguing that the compulsory exercises helped maintain a high standard of form, technique, and execution among gymnasts.
+Opponents of compulsory exercises believed that they harmed emerging gymnastics programs.

 Some members of the gymnastics community still argue that compulsories should be reinstated, and many gymnastics federations have maintained compulsories in their national programs.
-Oftentimes, gymnasts competing at the lower levels of the sport—for instance, Levels 4–6 in USA Gymnastics, Grade 2 in South Africa, and Levels 3–6 in Australia—only perform compulsory routines.
+Often, gymnasts competing at the lower levels of the sport—for instance, Levels 2–5 in USA Gymnastics, Grade 2 in South Africa, and Levels 3–6 in Australia—only perform compulsory routines.

 Competition levels

 Artistic gymnasts compete only with other gymnasts at their level.
-Each athlete starts at the lowest level and advances to higher levels by learning more difficult skills and achieving qualifying scores at competitions.
+Each athlete starts at the lowest level and advances to higher levels by learning more complex skills and achieving qualifying scores at competitions.